Ex-CIA Official James Critchfield Dies

 The task force is delving into the degree to which U.S. intelligence gave war crimes suspects jobs.
 For his part, Critchfield argued that the benefits outweighed the moral compromises.

-Critchfield said the Gehlen group, along with former German military officers he handled, helped create a defense and intelligence network for West Germany that was folded into the North Atlantic Treaty Organization in 1955.
+Critchfield said the Gehlen group, along with former German military officers he handled, was instrumental in building a defense and intelligence network for West Germany that was folded into the North Atlantic Treaty Organization in 1955.

 Reinhard Gehlen, Nazi Germany’s chief of anti-Soviet espionage, subsequently became West Germany’s intelligence chief.
 A general Critchfield recruited became head of West Germany’s military.